droidian/unl0kr/README.md

 - [lvgl] (git submodule / linked statically)
 - [lv_drivers] (git submodule / linked statically)
+- [squeek2lvgl] (git submodule / linked statically)
 - [libinput]
 - [libxkbcommon]

 ## Building & running

-For development and testing you can run the app in a VT. `sudo` is needed to access input device files.
+For development and testing you can run the app in a VT.
+Unless your user account has special privileges, `sudo` will be needed to access input device files.

 ```
 $ make